Bevy Version: | 0.14 | (current) |

 Using these in real games is not recommended, because you have to hard-code the keys, which makes it impossible to make user-configurable keybindings.

-To support configurable keybindings, you can implement your own run conditions that check your keybindings from the user settings.
+To support configurable keybindings, you can implement your own run conditions that check your keybindings from your user preferences.

 If you are using the LWIM plugin, it also provides support for a similar run-condition-based workflow.